It happens to us all, eventually: the perfect little chick you've been waiting for hatches - and can't seem to balance properly.

 The signs that it's happening are that your chick, or less often adult chicken, is having difficulty standing and her neck seems to be twisted around so that she's looking backwards or towards the sky.

-You'll find that people fall into three camps about this : one group consider that it's a straightforward vitamin deficiency, the second that it's genetic and the third that it's a condition affecting Silkie and Polish (UK Poland) chickens because of their tendency to head injury.
+You'll find that people fall into three camps about this.
+One group considers that it's a straightforward vitamin deficiency, the second that it's genetic and the third that it's a condition affecting Silkie and Polish (UK Poland) chickens because of their tendency to head injury.

 In any case, the treatment is the same.

-1. Remove the chicken from the coop.
-Wry neck gets worse if the chick is stressed and other flock members are likely to make it worse without intending to by, for example unintentionally standing on it.
+1. Remove the chicken from the coop and isolate it.
+Wry neck gets worse if the chick is stressed and other flock members are likely to make it worse without intending to by, for example, unintentionally standing on it.

 3. In terms of how to get Vitamin 'E', it's always a good idea to have a good quality chicken vitamin supplement available.
 If you haven't and can't get hold of one quickly, buy some human Vitamin 'E' capsules and squirt out the contents of one to mix with the feed.